 i.e. If you were eligible for a $650 monthly payment, this would be reduced to $416 per month if you were to start receiving payments at age 60.
-This seems like a substantial reduction, however, you will be receiving an additional 60 payments (12 per year over 5 years) totaling $24,960.
+This may seem like a substantial reduction, however, receiving an additional 60 payments (12 per year over 5 years) totals $24,960.

 If you start your CPP retirement pension at age 65, you will receive the pension amount you are eligible to receive.